sandybioteck/RTCpredictor/README.md

 Linux or Mac OS with at least 5GB RAM.
 Should work on Windows OS via Cygwin but didn't tested on it.

 **Installation Instructions:**
-This software requires 4 dependencies which needs to be installed prior to running it.
+This software requires 4 dependencies which needs to be installed/fulfilled prior to running it.

 **Dependencies:**
 1. ripgrep (version >=12.1.1)